 Alongside this work, conservationists are tackling the delicate issue of human-wildlife conflict, seeking ways to foster coexistence between wild Bactrian camels and the communities that inhabit their surroundings.

-Related: To further explore the animal kingdom, check out some of the other animals that start with C.
+Related: To further explore the animal kingdom, share some of our camel quotes or check out some other animals that start with C.

 Chinny Verana is a degree-qualified marine biologist and researcher passionate about nature and conservation.
 Her expertise allows her to deeply understand the intricate relationships between marine life and their habitats.